nasa/openmct/e2e/README.md

 ### Visual Testing

 Visual Testing is an essential part of our e2e strategy as it ensures that the application appears correctly to a user while it functions correctly.
+It

 To make this possible, we're leveraging a 3rd party service, [Percy](https://percy.io/).
 This service maintains a copy of all changes, users, scm-metadata, and baselines to verify that the application looks and feels the same _unless approved by a Open MCT developer_.

 Percy enables "change reviews" in the PR by taking simple snapshots of the application in time.
 For more information, please see the official [Percy documentation](https://docs.percy.io/docs/visual-testing-basics)

-While visual testing is an essential part of our test strategy, it should still be executed through its own separate process.
+While visual testing is an essential part of our test strategy, it needs to be executed out of band because the tests are more prone to flake and require some heavily controlled environments.

 `npm run test:e2e:visual` will run all of the visual tests against a local instance of Open MCT.
 If no `PERCY_TOKEN` API key is found in the terminal or command line environment variables, no visual comparisons will be made.